moneytech/SkyAlt/README.md

 1. cd linux
 2. sh build_release

-Add "languages" and "licenses" folders to same folder with binary file
+Add "languages" and "licenses" folders to same folder with binary file.

 ### Windows
 1. Visual studio project is in "windows/SkyAlt.sln".